Worship in our school

 Worship has a variety of leaders from both within school and from the local Church community, including Anglican and other Christian traditions.

-Collective Worship Council: Children are given opportunities to lead worship throughout the year, and four children from Class 3 help plan our collective worship.
+Collective Worship Council: Children are given opportunities to lead worship throughout the year, and six children were chosen early in the autumn term of 2022 to join the Collective Worship Council and help plan our collective worship.
 The Council supports adult staff members and visitors by choosing hymns, writing and reading prayers, and helping to choose themes.
+A large number of children had applied to serve on this year’s council and we hope to give them all an opportunity to be more involved during the year.

 Our acts of worship are carefully planned to ensure a balance between content and experience.
 Leaders, including pupils and local clergy, plan the content and activities included in worship according to what is most appropriate to the season/theme, and the ages, aptitudes and the backgrounds of the pupils.